 - Little Miss Badass: The youngest and smallest member of your workshop, and the most dangerous...story-wise, at lest.

-- Her overblown sense of imagination and ability to completely misinterpret things makes for several interesting experiences in the workshop; namely, things like Anna character quest 1 and Pamela character quest 3.
+- Played for laughs.
+Her overblown sense of imagination and ability to completely misinterpret things makes for several interesting experiences in the workshop; namely, things like Anna character quest 1 and Pamela character quest 3.

-- Mood Whiplash: Pamela's Character Quest 3 is the only time that Anna's imagination isn't played for laughs.
+- Played For Drama during Pamela's third Character Quest.
 It's also the only time Anna isn't remorseful of what she's done during said Quest.
-Although the same event granted Pamela a little Character Development.
-And, to Anna's defense, she meant well (see below for details)...she just took it a little too far.
+And, to Anna's defense, she meant well...just took it a little too far.

 - Not So Different: If you get her ending, she becomes a Combat Pragmatist, which means she's not above using trickery to win her battles, like Flay.
 She can also be a bit hammy.
 She also sees Vayne's potential for swordsmanship and wants to train him...like Flay with his Ally Of Justice schtick.